caltechlibrary/irdmtools/eprintrest.1.md

 # DESCRIPTION

-eprintrest is a Caltech Library centric localhost web service that creates a funcionally similar replica of the EPrints REST API for EPrints 3.3.x based repositories.
+eprintrest is a Caltech Library oriented localhost web service that creates a functionally similar replica of the EPrints REST API for EPrints 3.3.x based repositories.
 It uses the path to the "archives" directory and a MySQL Database for the repository.
 It only supports "archive" eprint.eprint_status records and